 Most corn snakes for sale in the UK are bred in captivity.
-However, it's still important their captive environment mimics the wild as much a possible.
+However, it's still important that the environment you keep your pet corn snake in mimics the wild as much as possible.

-Their lifespan is around 10 to 15 years.
-If you're interested in buying a corn snake, or considering adopting one instead, make sure you're ready to provide the care they'll need for their entire life.
+- A corn snake's lifespan is around 10 to 15 years.
+If you're interested in buying or adopting a corn snake, make sure you're ready to provide the care they'll need for their entire life.

 What do corn snakes eat?

 Mice should be your corn snake's most common food, but you can feed them other prey, such as suitably sized quails or rats.
 Make sure prey is thoroughly defrosted and the width is no greater than 1.5 times the widest part of the snake's body.

 Handling a corn snake

 Corn snakes can become used to regular handling.
 Here are some tips to keep in mind:

 - Gently lift them with one hand underneath the snake near the head and another hand nearer the tail, but never grab them.